 Tenant or resident claims on a Director of Housing bond

-If a claim form is not lodged, the DoH will not know that the tenancy or residency has ended and the bond amount will remain registered as an outstanding debt against the tenant or resident.
+If a bond claim form is not lodged, the DoH will not know that the tenancy or residency has ended, and the bond amount will remain as an outstanding debt against you.

 Landlord/agent or owner claims on a Director of Housing bond

-If VCAT orders the Residential Tenancies Bond Authority (RTBA) to pay the landlord/agent or owner, the landlord/agent or owner must complete a Bond Claim form.
-They must also attach a full copy of the order and send it to the RTBA.
+If VCAT orders the RTBA to pay the landlord/property manager all or part of the bond, the landlord/property manager must complete a bond claim form, attach a full copy of the VCAT order and send it to the RTBA.

 You must then pay the DoH the amount claimed by the landlord/property manager.